 Sixth Form Scholarships are awarded for two years, covering the complete Sixth Form.
-A student wishing to apply for a scholarship should complete send a letter of application to our Scholarship Co-ordinator Mr Mike Turner (turnerm@cobhamhall.com), stating in around 500 words why they believe that they deserve a scholarship and what significant contribution they will make to the School if they are awarded one.
-Each candidate will sit a scholarship paper/audition in a subject they intend to study in the Sixth Form.
+A student wishing to apply for a scholarship should complete send a letter of application to Mrs Odendaal (Odendaal L@cobhamhall.com) stating in around 500 words why they believe that they deserve a scholarship and what significant contribution they will make to the School if they are awarded one.
+Each candidate will sit a scholarship paper/ audition in a subject they intend to study in the Sixth Form.
 They will also have a personal interview with a senior member of staff.
 Scholars will benefit from a tailored programme designed to develop their skills.
 Parents will also receive a fee discount of 20%.
-Please contact our Head of Admissions for further information.
 All scholarships are reviewed annually.

 Scholars will produce a Portfolio of Excellence.
-Working closely with Heads of Faculty and subject teachers, bi-weekly meetings and organised trips will benefit and extend our scholars' learning as they work towards creating three pieces of 'exemplar work'.
+Working closely with subject teachers, bi-weekly meetings and organised trips will benefit and extend our scholars' learning as they work towards creating three pieces of 'exemplar work'.